Rethink-Rx

 Do I Really Need a VA Medical Marijuana Card?

-Some people wonder whether they really need a medical card.
-For some, it might seem like more trouble and money than necessary.
+YES.
+Some people may wonder whether they really need a medical card.
+For them, it might seem like more trouble and money than necessary.
 But remember, marijuana is federally illegal and is only available for sale in Virginia through the medical marijuana program.
 A Virginia medical marijuana card is the only way to access state dispensaries.
-This card is your license to purchase and possess medical marijuana.
+This card is your license to purchase and possess medical marijuana legally.

-Additionally, the card also provides other significant benefits, like protection from employment discrimination, court-ordered drug screening, and housing discrimination.
+Additionally, the card provides other significant benefits, such as protection against employment discrimination, court-ordered drug screening, and housing discrimination.
 It can provide access to dispensaries in other states and reduce social stigma regarding cannabis therapy.
 Some people have even used their MMJ card to help support their DUI and child custody cases.
 But, as with everything, there are limitations to these protections.
 Be informed and smart.
 Always consult with a qualified legal expert when navigating these waters.

 Where to Get a Legal Medical Marijuana Card in VA?